Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$: Results

-In the Supplement\cite{SM}, we detail the mapping between our model and \ch{K3C60}.
-In particular, we map the two band model to the $t_{1u}$ bands of \ch{K3C60} shown in Fig.~\ref{fig:K3C60sketch}(b) and the phonon mode to strongly coupled, inter-orbital Jahn-Teller Hg modes.
-While the bare parameters obtained from DFT (top, left star in Fig.~\ref{fig:metastablesc}b) lie outside the metastability region, strong correlations---arising from the proximity of \ch{K3C60} in equilibrium to Mott insulator phase---can significantly quench the electron kinetic energy, renormalizing the electronic bandwidth, and thereby the density of states $\nu(0)$ and the effective band splitting $\Delta E$ of the $t_{1u}$ modes.
-In Fig.~\ref{fig:metastablesc}b, starting from the DFT parameters, we trace a curve (white with gold stars), from a quasi-particle residue of $Z=1$ to $Z=\frac{1}{7}$.
-We find that at $Z^{-1} \sim 3.5$, metastability becomes possible.
-Thus, accounting for the Mott renormalization of the band structure, photo-distorting specifically the Hg(3) Raman mode in \ch{K3C60} offers a plausible route to light-induced metastable superconductivity in the material.
+In Methods, we detail the mapping between our model and \ch{K3C60}, with an eye towards capturing details around the Fermi Energy, $E_F$.
+We associate our lower, $c$ band with the lower-lying $t_{1u}$ bands crossing the Fermi energy in \ch{K3C60} and the driven phonon mode to strongly coupled, inter-orbital, on-ball Jahn-Teller Hg phonons.
+In particular, we identify the $22$ THz Hg(3) phonon as the phonon whose free-energy is most susceptible to hosting a metastable state due to its combination of high-frequency and strong electron-phonon coupling.
+We note that while the effective parameters translated from DFT (top left, Fig.~\ref{fig:metastablesc}b) lie outside the metastability region, even equilibrium superconductivity in \ch{K3C60} cannot be accounted for by using the DFT band-structure.
+Instead, strong electronic correlations---arising from the proximity of \ch{K3C60} in equilibrium to Mott insulator phase---can significantly quench the electronic kinetic energy and reshape the band structure, engendering thermodynamic metastability \cite{Capone2002, nomura}.
+A distinct signature for metastability is the presence of Jahn-Teller static distortion.
+For the Hg(3) phonon such a distortion is at the pico-meter scale which, while small, is detectable by ultra-fast, time-resolved diffraction experiments in sufficiently clean systems.

-A distinct signature for metastability is the presence of Jahn-Teller static distortion that we predict in the metastable phase.
-Given the pico-meter scale of such a distortion, we expect that it can be detected in ultra-fast, time-resolved diffraction experiments in sufficiently clean systems.
-In the case where metastability II occurs, our theory predicts that metastability is a consequence of a first order phase transition already present in equilibrium due to the presence of two competing free energy minima.
-We note that the possibility of a first-order superconducting phase transition cannot be definitively ruled out from current experimental data \cite{SpecificHeat}, especially considering that the sharpest signatures of a first-order transition may be smeared out by spatial inhomogeneities of $T_c$.
-Uncovering experimental evidence that the transition in \ch{K3C60} in equilibrium is first order could strongly fortify the metastability~II scenario.

-We note in passing that DMFT predictions for \ch{Cs3C60}, under GPa scale pressure, place it closer to the Mott transition than \ch{K3C60}.
-This would imply narrower bands and higher density of states, suggesting that \ch{Cs3C60} crystals are a more likely candidate for the exploration of metastable superconductivity.
-Such a possibility underscores the fact that to realize metastable superconductivity within our microscopic paradigm, a material must simultaneously host strongly coupled, photo-distortable optical phonons and narrow bands.
-The unique blend of Mott, molecular, and Jahn-Teller physics present in alkali-doped fullerides make it a paradigmatic example of a class of materials that meet such demands.